-BTEs with ear molds fit mild through profound hearing losses.
+BTEs with ear molds fit mild-to-profound hearing losses.
 Their longer shape follows the contour behind the outer ear and can house many features such as a program button and volume control.
 The ear mold color and style, as well as the wearer’s hairstyle, determine exactly how they’ll look on each person.

 Hearing aids will NOT restore normal hearing.

-Hearing aids are only part of the process for improving the quality of life and may need to be supplemented by additional follow up and consultations.
+Hearing aids are only part of the process for improving quality-of-life and may need to be supplemented by additional follow-ups and consultations.

 We proudly provide hearing aids from the following manufacturers: